ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Device: A physical piece of hardware that hosts one or more TEEs, often along with a Rich Execution Environment.
-A Device contains a default list of Trust Anchors that identify entities (e.g., TAMs) that are trusted by the Device.
-This list is normally set by the Device Manufacturer, and may be governed by the Device's network carrier.
+A device contains a default list of Trust Anchors that identify entities (e.g., TAMs) that are trusted by the device.
+This list is normally set by the device Manufacturer, and may be governed by the device's network carrier.
-    The list of Trust Anchors is normally modifiable by the Device's owner or Device Administrator.
-However the Device manufacturer and network carrier may restrict some modifications, for example, by not allowing the manufacturer or carrier's Trust Anchor to be removed or disabled.
+    The list of Trust Anchors is normally modifiable by the device's owner or Device Administrator.
+However the device manufacturer and network carrier may restrict some modifications, for example, by not allowing the manufacturer or carrier's Trust Anchor to be removed or disabled.